dennisjeanthompson/Pujari_JCB_Spares/README.md

   - Admin page:
     - Admin can see all registered users and have permission to delete the user
     - Also admin can see the order details ordered by various users and have permission to cancle the order
+    - Search option for a particular user
+    - Search functionality for orders with respect to date and user name